NebulaBC/yarrNG/readme.md

 I have more ideas rolling around my head, but here is my TODO list for now:

 - [ ]  Importable fonts
    - Incomplete, but now has my preferred font (Comic Mono) as an option.
 The rest of this is still planned.
 - [X]  Standalone PWA support for iOS
    - Added empty service worker to enable standalone mode on iOS
 - [ ]  Multi-account support
 - [ ]  Custom themes
 - [ ]  Hashed passwords for accounts

 ## running

 This is not anywhere near complete, but it's in a functioning state with the features listed.

 You can build this project pretty easily by running `make build_linux` for linux.

 I personally use Docker, and I've already published an image to Docker Hub.
-If you'd like to use Docker you can use my pre-built image if you're on ARM64.
+If you'd like to use Docker you can use my pre-built image if you're on ARM64 (Don't worry, multi arch builds coming soon.).
 Otherwise you may have to build your own image.
 Here's the docker compose for mine:
 ```
 version: '3.3'
 services: